groktools/whycommit/README.md

 * "Because hashmaps are the right choice given the surrounding code" not "Because ISSUE-123 had to be fixed"
 * "Because a refactor of this class reduces dependencies" not "Part of team's tech debt reduction effort"

+See the commit messages in this repo for some examples.

 ### Escape hatch: Avoiding the why on short commits
 If you're the type that commits very often, not all of our commits have a meaning that spans the eons.
 In that scenario, you can use the `git commit -m "short commit message"` option to bypass the template.
 Note that if you've installed the commit hook, it will prevent you from committing even then.
 To avoid this, use `git commit -m "# short commit message"`.
 Note the `#`.
 The hook uses this to recognize a short commit message and allows it to pass.